WHY WE LOVE

 * God wants to restore us to right relationship with our authentic selves, our families, our communities as well as with Himself.

-* God want to transform us emotionally, physically, economically, socially and spiritually.
+* God wants to transform us emotionally, physically, economically, socially and spiritually.

 * God does not just offer mercy alone, but undergirds that mercy with justice.